sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables/2017-11-02-could-we-code-with-lunchables.md

 I’ve been getting deeper into the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)) for a while and recently read through Bartosz Milewski’s [“Category Theory for Programmers”](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
 They both made me really appreciate some of the mathematical models behind how we code.

 And right at the start is the [semigroup](https://en.wikipedia.org/wiki/Semigroup) — the definition of associative composition.
-To recap it’s a set of elements, $S$, and an operation, $\cdot$ , where the following holds:
+It’s formally defined to be a set of elements, $S$, and an operation, $\cdot$ , where the following holds:

 $$
 a \cdot (b \cdot c) = (a \cdot b) \cdot c\quad\forall a, b, c \in S